department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <h4 itemprop="name">Ready to apply?</h4>
 <div itemprop="itemListElement">

 If any of these apply to you, then you’ll file your disability claim on eBenefits:

 - This is the first time I’m filing a disability claim, **or**
-- I have a new condition to add to my already rated disability claim, **or**
+- I have a new condition to add to my rated disability claim, **or**
-- I have both a new and worsening condition to add to my already rated disability claim.
+- I have both a new and worsening condition to add to my rated disability claim.

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a>